Public Health Sciences

 C. A. Albright, PhD—social and behavioral health sciences

-Degrees and Certificates: MPH, MS in public health, DrPH, PhD in epidemiology, Graduate Certificate in Global Health and Population Studies (GHPS).
+Degrees and Certificates: BA in public health, MPH, MS in public health, DrPH, PhD in epidemiology, Graduate Certificate in Global Health Protection and Security (GHPS).
 See the “Interdisciplinary Programs” section for more information on the GHPS program.

 The Academic Program

 The mission of the Department of Public Health Sciences is to advance the health of the people of Hawai'i, the nation, and the Asia-Pacific region through the education and training of public health professionals, innovative research in public health sciences, and service to the community.

-The department offers the master of public health (MPH) with specializations in epidemiology, social, and behavioral health sciences, Native Hawaiian and indigenous health, and health policy and management, the master of science (MS) degree with specialization in epidemiology, the doctor of public health (DrPH) degree with a specialization in community-based and translational research as well as the doctor of philosophy (PhD) degree in epidemiology.
-The department also administers the interdisciplinary graduate certificate program in global health and population studies.
+The department offers the bachelor of arts (BA) degree in public health; the master of public health (MPH) with specializations in epidemiology, social and behavioral health sciences, Native Hawaiian and Indigenous health, and health policy and management; the master of science (MS) degree with specializations in epidemiologyand social and behavioral health sciences; the doctor of public health (DrPH) degree with specialization in community-based and translational research; and the doctor of philosophy (PhD) degree in epidemiology.
+The department also administers the interdisciplinary graduate certificate program in global health protection and security.

 Information, applications, and initial advising about degree programs in public health are available from the Office of Graduate Student Academic Services, Biomedical Science D-204, 1960 East-West Road, Honolulu, HI 96822; phone (808) 956-8267; fax (808) 956-9174; email: email@example.com; website: manoa.hawaii.edu/publichealth/.